mathieucaroff/lidy/README.md

 ## Using Regex

 If you need a regex to match a well-known format, think of going shopping for it before you start writing it.
-Ressource: [RgxDB](https://rgxdb.com).
+Ressources: [RgxDB](https://rgxdb.com), [Regex101](https://regex101.com/library?search=&orderBy=MOST_POINTS).

 ## Documentation